N8sGit/nn_tracing/README.md

 Later, we import this hierarchical structure into a jupyter notebook, convert it into a multi-indexed pandas dataframe, and now we have a neat, tidy representation of the whole model and everything we cared to capture about it as it went through its training.

 ### ModelConfig and ModelConfigurator
+A set of utiltiies for globally managing model configurations.

 * ``ModelConfig ``: A dataclass that captures a model's parameter configuration with the following schema:
  ```bash